archetype-themes/plugin-theme-component/docs/Build-process.md

 ### JavaScript Build Process

 Archie will look for an `index.js` or a `main.js` file in your `src` folder.
 Any other javascript file or module that is used by your main file will automatically be processed.

-If your Section happens to include some Snippets with external javascript files, Archie will also look for their main javascript file and process them.
+**Recursion:** If your Section includes Snippets with external javascript files, Archie will also look for their main javascript file and process it.

 **Notes**
 - The mjs file extension is also accepted.
-- Use of a scripts sub-folder is recommended but not compulsory since Archie will search the whole src diretory tree for your main JavaScript file.
+- Use of a scripts sub-folder is recommended but not compulsory.
+Archie will search the whole src diretory tree for your main JavaScript file.

 **Resulting files**